jkrumow/TBFacetTableView/README.md

 This pod consists of three classes:

-* `TBFacetTableViewCell` - which can be configured to be shaped like facets or shards
+* `TBFacetTableViewCell` - UITableViewCell shaped like a facet or shard
-* `TBFacetTableViewCellConfigurator` - to configure the cells
+* `TBFacetTableViewCellConfigurator` - configures the cells
-* `TBFacetTableViewCellObserver` - to handle the selection state of the cells
+* `TBFacetTableViewCellObserver` - handles the highlight state of the cells

 To use the classes in your code just import `TBFacetTableViewCellConfigurator.h`.

-Your view controller class must implement the `TBFacetTableViewCellConfiguratorDelegate` protocol:
+### Configuring cells

+Implement the `TBFacetTableViewCellConfiguratorDelegate` protocol.
+The best place is your `UIViewController` subclass or `UITableViewDatasource` implementation:

 ```objective-c
 - (UIColor *)colorForCellAtIndexPath:(NSIndexPath *)indexPath {